 Sprint Planning Meeting Preparation

-In the weeks or days leading up to sprint planning, the product owner must ensure that any items in the backlog that could be considered for the sprint (features, bugs, optimizations, stakeholder feedback, etc.) meet the team’s definition of ready.
+Prior to sprint planning, the product owner ensures that any items in the backlog that could be considered for the sprint (features, functionalities, bugs, feedback, etc.) meet the team’s definition of ready

-The product owner should review the items in the backlog to identify or remove dependencies, write test cases, list acceptance criteria, and set descriptions so that the team understands the context for each item.
+The product owner reviews the items in the backlog to identify or remove dependencies, write test cases, list acceptance criteria, and set descriptions so that the team understands the context for each item.

 Measure user stories

-The product owner, with the help of the team, also needs to ensure that each user story is the right size, not too large or small, to be thoughtfully considered during sprint planning.
+The product owner, with the help of the team, also needs to ensure that each user story is the right size, not too large or small.
 The team will have a better idea of this the longer they work together.

 Examine the team’s commitment